Lung cancer treatment options will vary according to the type of lung cancer a person has, the stage of the disease, and the person’s overall health.

 Some cancers are more treatable if a person detects and treats them in their early stages.
 As such, it is important that people receive regular check-ups from their healthcare professional, especially if they are experiencing concerning symptoms.

 Lung cancer can be a difficult diagnosis for a person to come to terms with.
-According to the NCI, some common emotions a person may experience after receiving a cancer diagnosis include:
+According to the

 If therapy or support groups are not an option, a person may benefit from reaching out to a close friend or family member.
 Talking to another person may help to ease the emotional load of a cancer diagnosis.
 Another person may also be able to offer practical support.